Uka0001/cinema-app/README.md

 5. Run "mvn clean package" command in your terminal.
 6. If everything fine - start Tomcat and try app.

 Good luck.
-With :hearts: love from :ukraine: Ukraine! :)
+With :hearts: love from :ukraine: Ukraine! :smiley: